davide-giacomini/omnidirectional-robot-odometry/README.md

 - Add a service to reset the odometry to a specified pose **(x,y,θ)**
 - Use dynamic reconfigure to select between the desired integration method

-We created a package which contains three different nodes.
+I created a package which contains three different nodes.
 Each node corresponds to a source code file and it is in charge of a different task, which is explained more in detail in the next sections.

 ## Compute robot velocities

-Given the wheel speeds of the robot from the bags, we were required to compute the robot linear and angular velocities.
-As a reference, we considered the formulas developed by [Taheri et al.](#1) for a mecanum wheeled mobile robot.
+Given the wheel speeds of the robot from the bags, I were required to compute the robot linear and angular velocities.
+As a reference, I considered the formulas developed by [Taheri et al.](#1) for a mecanum wheeled mobile robot.

 [comment]: < special entity html codes: https://www.science.co.il/internet/html/Greek-characters.php, https://www.toptal.com/designers/htmlarrows/math/, and others sites like >
-In particular, we are interested in the equations 22, 23 and 24 of the paper, which we report below:
+In particular, we are interested in the equations 22, 23 and 24 of the paper, which I report below:
 - v<sub>x</sub>(t) = ( &omega;<sub>fl</sub> + &omega;<sub>fr</sub> + &omega;<sub>rl</sub> + &omega;<sub>rr</sub> ) &#8729; <sup>r</sup> &#8725; <sub>4</sub>
 - v<sub>y</sub>(t) = ( - &omega;<sub>fl</sub> + &omega;<sub>fr</sub> + &omega;<sub>rl</sub> - &omega;<sub>rr</sub> ) &#8729; <sup>r</sup> &#8725; <sub>4</sub>
 - &omega;<sub>z</sub>(t) = ( - &omega;<sub>fl</sub> + &omega;<sub>fr</sub> - &omega;<sub>rl</sub> + &omega;<sub>rr</sub> ) &#8729; <sup>r</sup> &#8725; <sub>4(l<sub>x</sub> + l<sub>y</sub>)</sub>